Additional questions? Get in touch.

-We are open Monday-Friday 9AM to 6PM during the fall and spring semesters (generally mid-August to May).
-Due to staffing we close during the summer, and, as a university department, we follow the university’s holiday and administrative closing schedule.
+We are open Monday through Friday 8AM to 5PM.
+As a university department, we follow the university’s holiday and administrative closing schedule.

 The Pride Center